department-of-veterans-affairs/vets-website/content/pages/education/index.md

     - url: /education/other-educational-assistance-programs/
       title: Other Educational Assistance Programs
       description: If you don’t qualify for the Post-9/11 GI Bill, you can apply for education benefits through VEAP and Call to Service.
 REAP ended in 2015, but some benefits stay in place for a couple more years.
+relatedlinks:
+  - heading: Other VA benefits you may be interested in exploring
+    links:
+    - url: /employment/vocational-rehab-and-employment/
+      title: Vocational Rehabilitation and Employment (VR&E)
+      description: If you have a service-connected disability that limits your ability to work or prevents you from working, find out if you can get VR&E benefits and services like help with exploring employment options and getting more training if required.

 ---

 <div class="va-introtext">